Speed up

 ──The first half of the 2025 season has already ended.
 Please tell us what your outlook is on this year's sales.

-Last year's surplus was due to transfer fee income.
-As I mentioned earlier, this year we expect to remain flat or possibly see a slight decline, reflecting the current club's capabilities.
-However, the path to further growth from here is clear, so from a management perspective, we see this year as a stepping stone to reach higher levels.
-By increasing investment in football operations and improving performance, revenue will expand.
-The synergy of both will allow us to move to the next phase.
-We intend to approach this with a sense of urgency.
+The surplus from last year was due to transfer fee income.
+As I mentioned earlier, this year the club’s performance is expected to be flat or possibly slightly down, reflecting the current capabilities of the club.
+However, the path to further growth from here is clear, so from a management perspective, we see this year as a plateau before moving higher.
+By increasing investment in the football side while improving results and expanding revenue, both elements will align to allow us to advance to the next phase.
+We want to approach this with a sense of urgency.

 The first part is here